M-theory from the Superpoint: Background

 \end{enumerate} \end{proposition}

-{\bf Acknowledgements} We thank David Corfield for comments on an earlier version of this article.
+{\bf Acknowledgements.} We thank David Corfield for comments on an earlier version of this article.
+We also thank John Baez and an anonymous referee for comments and corrections.
 We thank the Max Planck Institute for Mathematics in Bonn for kind hospitality while the result reported here was conceived.
-U.S.\ thanks Roger Picken for an invitation to Instituto Superior T\'ecnico, Lisbon, where parts of this article was written.
+U.S.\ thanks Roger Picken for an invitation to Instituto Superior T\'ecnico, Lisbon, where parts of this article were written.
 U.S.\ was supported by RVO:67985840.
 J.H.\ was supported by the Portuguese science foundation grant SFRH/BPD/92915/2013.